Chief Operating Officer, Berkshire Hathaway HomeServices Gulf Properties

 It is essential to find out whether the property includes free district cooling or chiller, meaning you only need to pay your actual consumption (consumption charge) of electricity to DEWA, with the remainder fees the responsibility of the landlord.
 Often, when you browse property listings, you will see ‘chiller free’ included in the description.
 This means that the landlord is willing to absorb the chiller fee and not pass this on.
 However, many landlords pass this expense to tenants via the lease contract clause, so it is important to read and understand the tenancy agreement and who is liable to pay for what, before signing.

 If there is an individual chiller meter installed in your property, you are liable to pay for your consumption based on the meter reading, charged at AED 0.568 fils per RT (refrigeration ton) per hour.
 You are also responsible to pay the demand charge and fuel surcharge.

-Given the amount of new communities in Dubai, your property may not yet be included in the district cooling system.
-You should ensure a clause is written in to your tenancy contract which specifically outlines who is responsible for chiller fees, as well as any unknown chiller fees that may arise during the tenancy period.
+Given the number of new communities in Dubai, your property may not yet be included in the district cooling system.
+You should ensure a clause is written into your tenancy contract which specifically outlines who is responsible for chiller fees, as well as any unknown chiller fees that may arise during the tenancy period.

 Chiller service providers will also charge an account opening fee and security deposit which will depend on the number of bedrooms in the property.